pymor/pymor/docs/source/tutorial-rb.rst

     fom, _ = discretize_stationary_cg(problem, diameter=1/100)

-Next, we need to define a |ParameterSpace| of |parameter values| for which the solutions of `fom` should be approximated by the reduced basis.
+Next, we need to define a |ParameterSpace| of |parameter values| for which the solutions of the full-order model `fom` should be approximated by the reduced basis.
 We do this by calling the :meth:`~pymor.parameters.base.Parameters.space` method of the |parameters| of `fom`:

 .. jupyter-execute::